 John the Baptist

-John, called the Baptist attacked Herodias at least as much as he attacked her husband.
+John, the prophet called the Baptist, attacked Herodias at least as much as he attacked her husband.
 She looked to Antipas to do something about it, but of course he did not.
 It was not in his nature.
 He was passive, where Herodias was a woman of action.
-But she was also politically clever, and she knew she must bide her time, even though she seethed with frustration.
+But she was also politically clever, and she knew she must bide her time, even though she must have seethed with frustration.

-A selection of luxurious tableware from a painting excavated at Pompeii
+A selection of luxurious tableware from a painting excavated at Pompeii.
+Similar items would have been used at Herod’s banquet.

 He is presented by history as a libertine (sex, banquet, luxury), but in fact he never had the multiple wives his father had, nor the murderous family feuds.
 He liked to utter threats rather than take action, hoping the threat would do the job.